Christiangsn/flappy_birdJS/README.md

 ## Documentation

 Only a browser is required to simulate the game!
+<b>After downloading the repository, just go to the flappybird.html file and drag it to a tab in your browser</b>
 Well, come on, do a clone of this repository.
 Then, navigate to the folder where it was cloned (or if you have a code editor with integrated terminal, just open it) and type:

 Follow screenshots, and good gaming :)